-The Children and Social Work Act 2017 established a new body, Social Work England (SWE), which will regulate social workers in England.
-The government's target date for SWE to take over regulation of social workers from HCPC is spring 2019.
+The Children and Social Work Act 2017, which received Royal Assent on Thursday 27 April 2017, provides for the creation of a new body, Social Work England (SWE), which will regulate social workers in England.

 During 2017-18, we continued to liaise with colleagues in the Department for Health and Social Care and the Department for Education on the establishment of the new regulator.
 In 2018-19 we will begin closer working with the departments and SWE on the practicalities of the transfer of data and regulatory responsibilities and functions.
 In April 2018, we signed a grant agreement with the Department for Education under which the department will fund the costs we incur on the transfer, so that those costs are not borne by our remaining registrants.